timsutton/brewbus/README.md

 Reverse-domain-style prefix for the installer package identifier. **Default:** com.github.brewbus

 #### BREW_GIT_SHA

+**Note**: This is not currently implemented in the work-in-progress 2018 update.

 Optional Git SHA-1 hash to which the Brew installation's HEAD will be checked out.
 Useful if you want to 'pin' to a specific known state for the Formula. **Default:** (none, and use the tip of master branch)